notapixelstudio/the_chosen_one/documentation/main.md

 ## Game structure

-1. load persistent data
+1. if there is no chosen one, secretly create a random one
-2. if there is no chosen one, secretly create a random one and persist it
+2. if there is no previous character, create a random one
-3. if there is no previous character, create a random one and persist it
+3. character creation -> changes the player character's features
-4. character creation -> each change persists
+4. arena -> comparison ("dragon's algorithm")
-5. arena -> comparison ("dragon's algorithm')
+5. execution of battle and monologue
-6. execution of battle and monologue
+6. end of the match
-7. end of the match
+	1. if character was the chosen one, you win. then two new characters are randomly created for both the player and the chosen one
-	1. if character is the chosen one, you win. then all persistent data is cleared
+	2. if the character was not the chosen one, you lose
-	2. if the character is not the chosen one, you lose. (all persistent data stay persistent! restarting or reopening the game should have the same effect)
+7. the game returns to 1

 ## Dragon's algorithm